recski/brise-plandok/brise_plandok/annotation_process/README.md

 ./scripts/TEST_gen_structure_for_annotation_process.sh
 ```

+You can find the generated folder under [here](./example).

 ## Shuffle data

 This step is already done by the previous script!

 First, we create a single file to track assignments and other stats for all documents.
 The dataset will also be shuffled at this step.

+To execute this step separately, run:

 ```
 python brise_plandok/annotation_process/shuffle_dataset.py -d sample_data/txt > brise_plandok/annotation_process/example/shuffled_dataset.csv